christonomous/christonomous/README.md

 - 👯 I’m contributing to [a DeFi App](https://github.com/Starshot-Money/).

-- 🤝 I’m looking for help with [a custom Proof of Vault blockchain](https://github.com/autonomousEnterprises/).
+- 🤝 I’m looking for help with [a custom Proof of Vault blockchain for AI Agents running onchain](https://github.com/autonomousEnterprises/).

 - 👨‍💻 All of my projects are available at [https://chris.berlin](https://chris.berlin).